uofmelectricboat/umeb.engin.umich.edu/README.md

 3. Run the command:
    - ```git clone https://github.com/uofmelectricboat/umeb.engin.umich.edu.git``` (to use your personal access token)
    - OR ```git clone git@github.com:uofmelectricboat/umeb.engin.umich.edu.git``` (to use your SSH key)
+   - ALTERNATIVELY: If you only need view-access to the code, click the green "Code" button near the top of this page then click "Download ZIP".
+Unzip this file into your desired folder.
+Skip to step 5.

 4. If neither of the above commands work, that means you have yet to set up a personal access token or SSH on your device.
 Follow:
    - [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to create a personal access token (recommended for single use)